-One hour (Mondays Tuesdays and Wednesdays) or thirty minutes (Thursdays) before the House is scheduled to adjourn (finish meeting for the day) the Speaker proposes the question ‘That the House do now adjourn’ (a Minister may move the motion earlier if other business has been completed).
+Thirty minutes before the House is scheduled to adjourn (finish meeting for the day) the Speaker proposes the question ‘That the House do now adjourn’ (a Minister may move the motion earlier if other business has been completed).
 Any business interrupted in this way is placed on the Notice Paper for consideration the next day.
 While in most debates Members must remain relevant to the question being debated, special rules allow them to speak on any subject during debate on the adjournment motion.
 This debate is particularly valued by private Members because they can use it as a time to raise matters of individual or constituency concern.
 Each Member may speak for five minutes.
-As with question time the call is alternated between non-government and government Members.
-At 10.30 p.m. on Mondays and Tuesdays, 8 p.m. on Wednesdays and 5 p.m. on Thursdays, the Speaker interrupts the debate.
+As with Question Time the call is alternated between non-government and government Members.
+At 9.30 p.m. on Mondays and Tuesdays, 8 p.m. on Wednesdays and 5 p.m. on Thursdays, the Speaker interrupts the debate.
 At this stage a Minister may require the adjournment debate to be continued, for a maximum of ten minutes, in order to reply to points raised by Members during the debate.
 If the debate is not required to be continued, or after the conclusion of the Minister’s reply or after 10 minutes, the Speaker adjourns the House until the time of its next meeting.

 Other business and interruptions